 Yes, but keep in mind that each course has specific amounts of work that you must complete before the First Assignment Due Date or you will be administratively withdrawn.
-One of the benefits of taking a distance learning course is the ability to study independently.
+One of the benefits of taking an online learning course is the ability to study independently.

-Some distance learning courses do not require fixed assignment due dates.
+Some online learning courses do not require fixed assignment due dates.
 However, research shows that students are most successful with independent study when they start their course work immediately and make steady progress.
-To help you accomplish this, most distance learning courses offer a course progress schedule that you can follow.
+To help you accomplish this, most online learning courses offer a course progress schedule that you can follow.

-Can I complete the distance learning course sooner than 16 weeks?
+Can I complete the online learning course sooner than 16 weeks?

 Check with the individual instructor and your course information in the course syllabus for details.
-Students enrolled in ELI distance learning courses can accelerate the course assignments and schedule.
-Final grades are assigned as students finish the course.
+Students enrolled in many ELI online learning courses can accelerate the course assignments and schedule.
+For those courses, final grades are assigned as students finish the course.
 It is not easy to complete the course sooner than its end date.
 Plan to schedule 2-3 hours of study per credit hour.
 For example, for a 3-credit course, plan to study approximately 6-9 hours per week.

-What if I need more time to finish my ELI distance learning course?
+What if I need more time to finish my ELI online learning course?

 If you have successfully completed the minimum amount of course work as specified by your instructor, you may request an Incomplete in writing from your instructor.
 An "Incomplete" or "I" grade is assigned and will change to your final grade when all assignments and exams have been completed.
 The length of the extension is determined by the instructor but can be up to 16 weeks.

-Do distance-learning courses and on-campus courses cover the same material?
+Do online learning courses and on-campus courses cover the same material?

-Generally, the instructional content of distance learning courses is similar to what you study in a course on campus, but the distance learning course may require a different textbook and types of assignments and exams.
+Generally, the instructional content of online learning courses is similar to what you study in a course on campus, but the online learning course may require a different textbook and types of assignments and exams.
 If you have a specific course in mind, refer to the Course Description for information about the textbook, types of assignments, and exams.

 Can I transfer courses from other colleges to NOVA?